blocknodecore/core-blockchain/README.md

 # BNC Blockchain Node

 This project aims to provide installation, running, and maintenance capabilities of **BNC Chain validator node** for potential and existing BNC Chain Blockchain backers.
-The consensus structure of this chain is Delegated proof of stake "DPos" and is governed by the symbiosis of DAPO's implementation of go-ethereum and our system contracts [https://github.com/BNC/System-Contracts/tree/main].
+The consensus structure of this chain is Delegated proof of stake "DPos" and is governed by the symbiosis of BNC's implementation of go-ethereum and our system contracts [https://github.com/blocknodecore/System-Contracts].
 This repository has multiple release candidates inline so we recommend checking for updates for better functions and stability.

 ## System Requirements